At Queensbridge Primary School we teach our children through a creative topic-based curriculum

 ‘ a cohesive and committed staff with outstanding leadership and an extremely friendly, welcoming atmosphere’

-‘my child is so happy at school- she skips each morning!’
+‘my child is so happy at school- she skips in each morning!’

 ‘highly inclusive, with many opportunities provided to try different things, find childrens’ talents and real nurturing going on at the same time’